The Two RV Gypsies: Full-Time RVers

 fishing and canoe etchings

-Below: Replica of Arthur Moody, a famous Forest Ranger.
+Below: A Replica of Arthur Moody, a famous Forest Ranger.
 This amazing piece of art,talked, moved its eyes, mouth, head and arms.
 He was well worth listening to.
 The two RV Gypsies wonder if any relatives of his are still living.
 If so, they must be very proud of this display.

 Arthur Moody, Forest Ranger bears